joeromero/docs/index.md

 ## What is CartoDB?

 At its heart, CartoDB is an open source geospatial Mapping Platform.
 It is a tool we built to make mapping dynamic, scalable, and interesting.
-Wrapped around its core, CartoDB is a Mapping Tool that gives you a user friendly interface so you can start making maps and visualizing data right away.
-The combination of the two give you some of the most powerful mapping resources you'll ever experience.
-It's like Secretariat, Frank Lloyd Wright, and John Lennon had started a cartography club.
+At its core, CartoDB is a Mapping Tool that gives you a user friendly interface so you can start making maps and visualizing data right away.
+It could be one of the most powerful mapping resources you will ever use.
+It is as if Secretariat, Frank Lloyd Wright, and John Lennon started a cartography club.

-Below, we'll split our introduction into those two parts, the Mapping Platform and the Mapping Tool.
+Below, we split our introduction into two parts: the Mapping Platform and the Mapping Tool.
 If you are looking for a scalable geospatial system to build tools or power your applications, jump down to the [Mapping Platform]() section.
 If you are looking for a drag & drop interface where you can style and customize maps in minutes, head to the [Mapping Tool]() section.
-If you want both, keep reading, it's all right here waiting for you!
+If you want both, keep reading; it's all right here waiting for you!

 ### Mapping Tool